T3nb3w/AsepPersist/README.md

-# AutoStart — Windows ASEP Persistence via Hidden Window
+# ASEP Persistence via Hidden Window

 ## Overview

-AutoStart is a Windows persistence proof-of-concept that demonstrates how a program can survive reboots and logoffs using only legitimate, documented Win32 APIs.
+AutoStart is a Windows persistence proof-of-concept that demonstrates how a program can survive reboots and logoffs.
 It uses a **self-reinstalling RunOnce** strategy,  rather than permanently sitting in the registry, it re-writes its own autostart entry every time the system shuts down or the user logs off.

 No admin privileges are required.
 Everything operates entirely within the current user's context (`HKEY_CURRENT_USER`).